 Current processing times for I-765 being adjudicated at USCIS service centers and field offices are also reported on the USCIS website.

-If cases are pending for more than 90 days, students should contact USCIS online or by calling the USCIS National Customer Service Hotline at 1-800-375-5283.
-If students see no updates on their case status after 2 weeks, they should contact their International Student Advisor.
+If a student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
+If students see no progress on their case status 2 weeks after they contacted USCIS, they should contact their International Student Advisor.

 Update your physical address and/or mailing address and phone number in the SEVP Portal within 10 days.
 Your contact info must be up to date in MyUW too.